-Jenna Elfman began her career as a classically trained professional dancer, working on numerous film, television and video projects with such legendary choreographers as Twyla Tharp and Debbie Allen, who staged the 1991 Academy Awards live broadcast.
-She ultimately transitioned to acting and is best known around the world for her role as Dharma in the hit television series Dharma and Greg, for which she garnered a Golden Globe Award, three Emmy Award nominations and two TV Guide Awards.
+Jenna Elfman began her career as a professional dancer, appearing in music videos by Depeche Mode and Anthrax, and danced in the 1991 Academy Awards live broadcast, choreographed by Debbie Allen.
+She ultimately transitioned to acting and became best known for her role as Dharma in the hit television series Dharma and Greg, for which she garnered a Golden Globe Award, three Emmy Award nominations, and two TV Guide Awards.

-Elfman recently starred in the ABC series Imaginary Mary.
-She also played Joyce Fisher on NBC’s family comedy Growing Up Fisher with J.K.
-Simmons, which followed on the heels of 1600 Penn with Josh Gad, and critically acclaimed guest appearances on Shameless and the final season of the award-winning drama Damages with Glenn Close and Rose Byrne.
+She starred in the film Barry alongside Devon Terrell, Anya Taylor-Joy, Jason Mitchell, Ashley Judd, Ellar Coltrane, and Avi Nash.
+On television, Elfman starred in Imaginary Mary for ABC where she played the role of Alice.
+Previously she played Joyce Fisher on NBC’s family comedy Growing Up Fisher with J.K.
+Simmons, which followed on the heels of 1600 Penn with Josh Gad, critically acclaimed guest appearances on Shameless, and the final season of the award winning drama Damages, with Glenn Close and Rose Byrne.
 Other notable television credits include a guest appearance on The Mindy Project, as well as appearances on Two and a Half Men, My Name is Earl and Royal Pains.

-She appeared in the hit comedy feature film Friends with Benefits, starring Justin Timberlake and Mila Kunis.
-Her film credits also include Barry, with Devon Terrell and Jason Mitchell; Keeping the Faith, opposite Ben Stiller and Edward Norton; the cult classic Can’t Hardly Wait; and Ron Howard’s Edtv, opposite Matthew McConaughey and Woody Harrelson.
-Elfman also appeared in the film adaptation of Adriana Trigiani’s beloved novel Big Stone Gap, with Patrick Wilson, Ashley Judd, Whoopi Goldberg and Jane Krakowski.
+She appeared in the hit comedy feature film Friends with Benefits, starring Justin Timberlake and Mila Kunis, and her film credits also include Keeping the Faith opposite Ben Stiller and Edward Norton, the cult classic Can’t Hardly Wait, and Ron Howard’s EDtv opposite Matthew McConaughey and Woody Harrelson.
+Elfman can also be seen in the feature film Big Stone Gap with Patrick Wilson, Ashley Judd, Whoopi Goldberg, and Jane Krakowski.

-Elfman remains connected to her dance roots and has been invited twice to be a guest judge on the hit dance competition show, So You Think You Can Dance.
-She is a proud member of the board of directors of the Dizzy Feet Foundation (founded by producer Nigel Lythgoe and Adam Shankman), whose mission is to support, improve and increase access to dance education in the United States.
+As a classically trained ballerina, Elfman has been invited twice to be a guest judge on the hit dance competition show So You Think You Can Dance.
+She is also proudly on the board of trustees of the Dizzy Feet Foundation (founded by producer Nigel Lythgoe and Adam Shankman), the mission of which is to support, improve, and increase access to dance education in the United States.